-S-3213 “Establishes New Jersey Community Learning Program in DOE to provide comprehensive extended learning time programs in certain communities; dedicates portion of State cannabis revenue to support program” was sponsored by Senator M. Teresa Ruiz (D-29-Essex) and Senator Troy Singleton (D-7-Burlington).
+S-3213 “Establishes New Jersey Community Learning Program in DOE to provide comprehensive extended learning time programs in certain communities; dedicates portion of State cannabis revenue to support program,” was sponsored by Senator M. Teresa Ruiz (D-29-Essex) and Senator Troy Singleton (D-7-Burlington).

-An impact zone is defined as a town that “based on past criminal marijuana enterprises contributing to higher concentrations of law enforcement activity, unemployment, and poverty within parts of or throughout the entity, that has a population of 120,000 or more or (2) ranks in the top 40 percent of municipalities in the State for marijuana- or hashish-related arrests, has a crime index total of 825 or higher, and has an average annual unemployment rate in the top 15 percent of all towns in New Jersey.
+An impact zone is defined as a town that is “based on past criminal marijuana enterprises contributing to higher concentrations of law enforcement activity, unemployment, and poverty within parts of or throughout the entity, that has a population of 120,000 or more.
+Or (2) ranks in the top 40 percent of municipalities in the State for marijuana- or hashish-related arrests, has a crime index total of 825 or higher, and has an average annual unemployment rate in the top 15 percent of all towns in New Jersey.

-Telemedicine Passes NJ Senate Again
+Cannabis Telemedicine Passes NJ Senate Again

 Telemedicine has been allowed for medical cannabis temporarily since last March as a temporary measure to cope with the pandemic.